COVID-19 advice: Please follow current government advice and check opening times before travel.

 The Chapel Royal is a gothic revival building designed by Francis Johnston.
 It is famous for its vaulting, its particularly fine plaster decoration and carved oaks and galleries.
 Admission to the Chapel Royal is free.

 A guided tour of the State Apartments, the medieval undercroft and the Chapel Royal is available (Adults €12 for a guided tour or €8 for a self-guided visit; concessions).
-Free admission on the first Wednesday of every month.
 The tour is about 60 minutes long.

 The State Apartments, the Undercroft and the Chapel Royal are open seven days a week from 9.45 am to 5.45 pm (last admission 5.15 pm).